 Most DJs learn to mix with two channels.
-This allows them to grasp the fundamentals.
+This allows them to grasp the fundamentals when getting used to a new DJ mixer.
 But as time goes on the creative potential of additional channels is alluring.

 In this guide, we take a detailed look at the best 4 channel DJ mixers available today.
 But before we get into the detailed reviews here are the winners for quick reference.